India’s POL exports healthy in August, with softening expected from September

 India’s petroleum products (POL) exports are expected to be healthy, with shipments clocking 13 per cent M-o-M growth in the first three weeks of August, aided by weaker domestic demand and strong export demand, particularly from Southeast Asia and Africa.

-However, exports from the world’s fourth-largest refiner are likely to soften beginning in September due to Autumn maintenance at some refineries as well as refiners stocking auto fuel ahead of the festival season, when domestic fuel consumption picks up after the seasonally low July-September.
+However, exports from the world’s fourth-largest refiner are likely to soften beginning in September due to Autumn maintenance at some refineries as well as refiners stocking auto fuel ahead of the festival season, when domestic fuel consumption picks up following the seasonally low July-September.

 “We are seeing a 13 per cent m-o-m increase in India’s refined product exports in the first three weeks of August 2023.
 However, this is expected to slow in October-November due to autumn maintenance,” Energy intelligence firm Vortexa’s Head of APAC Analysis, Serena Huang, told businessline.